Monitoring Sun StorageTek Disk Arrays with Hardware Sentry

 Depending on the version of your Sun Storage TEK Disk Arrays, you will have to either install Hitachi Device Manager or the LSI Provider.
 While the former will be installed to monitor Sun StorageTek 99x Series, the latter will be used for Sun StorageTek 2K, 6K and FLX Series.

 Installing Hitachi Device Manager

-Please refer to this KB article www.sentrysoftware.com/kb/KB1035.html to install Hitachi Device Manager to monitor Sun StorageTek 99xx Series.
+Please refer to the article Monitoring Hitachi Disk Arrays to know how to install Hitachi Device Manager to monitor Sun StorageTek 99xx Series.

 Installing the LSI Provider

 The LSI Provider is needed to manage StorageTek 2K, 6K and FLX Series.
 It can be downloaded from the LSI Web site.

 - Double-click the LSI Provider installer to launch the Installation wizard: